smukkejohan/RTIMULib/README.md

 ## Release history

+### April 30 2015 - 6.2.1

+Added second order temperature compensation for MS5611 and MS5637.
+MS5637 still seems to be affected by temperature - this is being investigated.

 ### April 24 2015 - 6.2.0

 Add support for Bosch BMX055 IMU and MS5637 pressure sensor.
 See notes above about auto-detection for the MS5637.